reema0814/MLOpsTemplate/src/workshop/documents/part_2.md

 1. Under **Advanced settings**, give compute name as `cpu-cluster` leave the default values and **Create**.

 1. Go to the workshop folder.
-(Skip this step if you are already in the workshop folder from previous task)
+(Skip this step if you are already in the workshop folder from the previous task)

    >**Action Item:** Run the following code snippet.

    ```bash
    cd src/workshop
    ```
-1. Set defaults values to configure your resource group and workspace.
+1. Set default values to configure your resource group and workspace.

    >**Action Item:** Run the following code snippet and replace YOUR_RESOURCE_GROUP and YOUR_WORKSPACE with ***mlops-rg-<inject key="Deployment ID"></inject>*** and **aml<inject key="Deployment ID"></inject>** respectively.